jacdelad/PureGerber/README.md

 - Procesing of Metadata (attributes...)
 - Moire/Thermal (included, but not fully tested)
-- Formula calculation (included, but not fully tested) -> Full compatibility with Gerber RS-274X/Gerber X3
+- Formula calculation (included, but not fully tested)
+- As a result -> full compatibility with Gerber RS-274X/Gerber X3
 - PDF output